OCA/l10n-netherlands/l10n_nl_tax_statement_icp/readme/USAGE.rst

 #.
 If you need to print the report in PDF, open a statement form and click: `Print -> NL ICP Statement`

+Exporting in XLS:

+#.
+If you need to export the report in XLS format, open a statement form and click: `Print -> NL ICP Statement XLS export`

 Multicompany fiscal unit:

 #.
 In case one single tax statement is created for companies belonging to a